DOCA Telemetry Service Guide

 Error

-Number of time the requested decided an ACK. with a PSN larger than the expected PSN for an RDMA read or response.
+Number of times the requested decided an ACK. with a PSN larger than the expected PSN for an RDMA read or response.

 Error